-Use the links in this section to find out how to migrate to WebSphere Message Broker Version 6.0 from previous versions of the product.
+Use the links in this section to find out how to migrate to WebSphere Message Broker Version 6.1 from previous versions of the product.

-- How does WebSphere Message Broker Version 6.0 coexist with previous versions? - WebSphere Message Broker Version 6.0 can coexist with previous versions.
+- How does WebSphere Message Broker Version 6.1 coexist with previous versions? - WebSphere Message Broker Version 6.1 can coexist with previous versions.
 You can therefore perform a staged migration when you want to migrate from a previous version.
-See this topic for details on the components and versions that can coexist on the same machine. - How do I migrate from Version 5.0 products?
-If you are migrating from Version 5.0 products, see this topic for information on planning for migration, and the steps involved in carrying out a migration from your specific product. - How do I migrate from Version 2.1 products?
-If you are migrating from Version 2.1 products, see this topic for information on planning for migration, and the steps involved in carrying out a migration from your specific product. - How do I upgrade from WebSphere Event Broker Version 6.0 to WebSphere Message Broker Version 6.0? - If you are upgrading from WebSphere Event Broker Version 6.0, see this topic for information on steps for performing the upgrade.
+See this topic for details on the components and versions that can coexist on the same machine. - How do I migrate from Version 6.0 products?
+If you are migrating from Version 6.0 products, see this topic for information on planning for migration, and the steps involved in carrying out a migration from your specific product. - How do I migrate from Version 5.0 products?
+If you are migrating from Version 5.0 products, see this topic for information on planning for migration, and the steps involved in carrying out a migration from your specific product.